Disentangling Exploration of Large Language Models by Optimal Exploitation: Conclusion

 \section{Conclusion}

-In conclusion, we proposed a novel evaluation framework for LLM-based agents that isolates state-space exploration through a decomposition based on the optimal exploitation return.
-Our approach incorporates adaptations of popular environments from the RL domain, moving beyond multi-armed bandits.
+We proposed a novel evaluation framework for LLM-based agents that isolates state space exploration through a regret decomposition based on the optimal exploitation return.
 We argue that developing systems capable of both intelligent exploitation and exploration is a pivotal step toward creating truly generalist agents.
-During the presentation of our framework, we highlighted various research directions for which it offers a robust testbed.
+We highlighted various research directions for which our method offers a testbed.

 Future work could extend our framework with more complex environments, featuring, for example, randomization and stochasticity.
-A limitation of our domain is that rewards are randomly spread and high return correlates with high state-space coverage.
-By developing environments that combine complex exploration with underlying rules, domain knowledge and different tasks, our framework could be used to test more intelligent exploration.
-Hereby, benchmarks such as WebArena \cite{zhou2023webarena} could serve as a starting point.
-Exploitation and exploration are both difficult problems.
+By developing environments that combine complex exploration with underlying rules, domain knowledge, and different tasks, our decomposition can be used to test more intelligent exploration.
+Benchmarks requiring strategic planning, such as Sokoban.
+Towers of Hanoi, or BabyAI, could be a starting point.
+Exploitation and exploration are both complex problems.
 Therefore, it is essential to continue evaluating them in isolation.